RallyCommunity/ReleaseRetro/README.md

 ## Pro Tip

 You can even add other apps to the page to seed the retro conversation with some context on how everything went.
-Here is an example page which includes the Release Summary app and an Release Burndown app as well.
+Here is an example page which includes the Release Cumulative Flow app and a Release Burnup app as well.

 ![team retrospective](images/retro-page.png "Team Retrospective Page Screenshot")